inaka/toy_kv/README.md

 A simple and reduced Key-Value Store written in Erlang.

 > **Note:**
-> This project was done for educational and demonstrative purposes.
+> This project was done for educational and demonstrative purposes only.

 ## Building toy_kv